-Doing an initial schedule based on the Work Breakdown Structure (WBS) and resource assignments will typically show the project team how big the time and resource requirements are – and provide a starting point for an iterative schedule management process.
+Doing an initial schedule based on the work breakdown structure and resource assignments typically shows the project team the time and resource requirements and provides a starting point for an iterative schedule management process.

 Managing the Project(s)

-Once we have a fully authorized proposal, planned our resources, and finalized our schedule, our focus can then turn to managing the project (i.e. managing and tracking execution of the schedule, monitoring and reporting progress, and delivering the products of the project).
+Once we have a fully authorized proposal, planned our resources, and finalized our schedule, our focus can turn to managing the project (i.e., managing and tracking execution of the schedule, monitoring and reporting progress, and delivering project products).

-The real key here is to manage all the projects of the enterprise in a manner that provides visibility across all of the factors that can impact the successful delivery of each project in the portfolio.
-All of that needs to be done in a manner that is consistent, accurate and timely, including the following:
+The real key here is to manage all the projects of the enterprise in a manner that provides visibility across all factors that can impact the successful delivery of each project .
+This needs to be done in a manner that is consistent, accurate, and timely in regard to:

 Scope